 Click the buttons below to get a free quote for coverage during your trip.

 Nepal Trip Planning

 High Season, on the other hand, gets pretty much full and accommodations get booked out in advance as trekkers from all over the world fill up the trails going up to Everest and Annapurna.
 F

 While this covers most expenses (food, accommodation, transport, and some tours), some treks have expensive trekking permits, park fees, and TIMS so the cost for these greatly vary which is why we excluded them in this daily budget.

-Budget: $4 (dorm), $4-6 (homestays/shared bathrooms)
+Budget: $8 (dorm), $10-15(homestays/shared bathrooms)

-Splurge: $40++ (only available in main cities like Kathmandu and Pokhara)
+Splurge: $50++ (only available in main cities like Kathmandu and Pokhara)

 Food (Typical Meal For One)

 Local Meal in Guesthouse: $2-4

 Local Beer in Guesthouses/ Restaurants: $8 (up in the mountains)